jsonh-org/Jsonh/README.md

 }
 ```

 No comments, no trailing commas, no multiline strings, no floating-point literals or hexadecimal.
-It's as basic as it gets, and can leave you desiring something more.
+It's as raw as it gets, and leaves something to be desired.

 ### Over HJSON